 The elements are installed on the radiators which themselves are installed on a flexible helmet adaptable to the human's head size.
-The arrangement of elements in helmet depends very much from the regions in which the lower temperature will transfer without big losses to the brain; it must not meet strong vascularized regions which acts as a strong thermic insulator.
+The arrangement of elements in helmet depends very much from the regions in which the lower temperature will transfer without big losses to the brain; it must not meet a strong vascularized region which acts as a strong thermal insulator [14].